HercaiErdem/HercaiErdem/README.md

  🙋‍♀️ I'm Full Stack Automation Engineer.
 I'm working on a project with framework TestNG and Cucumber BDD.
 I have experience with Agile Methodology, Black Testing, Core Java, Selenium WebDriver, Git/Github, Jira-Xray, API/Postman, and Jenkins.

  🙋‍♀️ My hobbies include cooking 👩‍🍳, editing 💻, watching movies 🎞️.
 I love to cook and try dishes from world cuisines.
-I even have a food channel on youtube, I left the link below 🙂.

 ### 📫 How To Reach Me
 <a href="https://www.linkedin.com/in/hercaisevvalerdem/" target="_blank">